-ROLE OF ACCOUNTING IN BUSINESS

-This unit explores the establishment of a business and the role of accounting in the determination of business success or failure.
-In this, it considers the importance of accounting information to stakeholders.
+UNIT 1 (Accreditation 2019 - 2024) UNIT 2 (Accreditation 2019 - 2024) ROLE OF ACCOUNTING IN BUSINESS ACCOUNTING AND DECISION MAKING FOR A TRADING FIRM This unit explores the establishment of a business and the role of accounting in the determination of business success or failure.
+In this, it considers the importance of accounting information to This unit focuses on accounting for a single activity sole trader.
+Using the accrual approach, students use a single entry recording system for the recording and reporting of cash and credit transactions stock importance of accounting information to stakeholders.
 Students analyse, interpret and evaluate the performance of the business using financial and non- financial information.
 They use these evaluations to make recommendations regarding the suitability of a business as an investment.